Posted: SEPTEMBER 3, 2025

 3

 Taxes and Public Services: Do immigrants pay their way?
-The data suggests yes.
+The data suggests, yes!

 • That’s about 17% of total contributions, almost exactly their share of the labor force.

 Yes, new arrivals require investments in schools, healthcare, and infrastructure.
-But lifetime contributions more than offset this.
+But the lifetime contributions they make, more than offset the investments.
 A 2024 CATO Institute study found the average immigrant adds $626,000 in net present value over their lifetime which is a fiscal win.

 4

-• Procter & Gamble (1837) – by English and Irish immigrants, now a $400B company.
+• Procter & Gamble (1837) – was founded by English and Irish immigrants, it is now a $400B company.

-• Pfizer (1849) – founded by German immigrants, today a $200B pharmaceutical leader.
+• Pfizer (1849) – was founded by German immigrants, today it is worth $200B and is a pharmaceutical leader.

 As Guc Ozenci, Managing Director at the Founder Institute in Washington, D.C., explained in our conversation: